 Dates: September 5 - 15.

-Hunt includes: Professional guide service, accommodations (heated Arctic Oven tents), all meals and beverages, use of equipment, transportation in the field, trophy field preparation, and field care of trophy game meat.
+Hunt includes: Fully guided (1X1) plus packer, accommodations (heated Arctic Oven tents), home cooked meals and beverages, use of equipment, in-field transportation (boat), trophy field preparation, and field care of trophy game meat.

-What to bring: See Trip Planner, gear list.
+What to bring: See Planner tab on website, click on gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes.

-Travel: Arrival/departure point is Ted Stevens Anchorage International Airport, Anchorage, Alaska, where you will be met at the airport.
-Clients are responsible for commercial airline travel to/from Anchorage and air charter service to/from base camp.
+Travel: Arrival/departure point is Homer Airport, Alaska, where you will be met at the airport and taken to hotel.
+Clients are responsible for commercial airline travel to and from Homer and air charter service to/from base camp.
 We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Moose tag, registration permit, any additional hunting gear or personal items you may need.
 We will assist clients in coordinating air charter service to/from base camp as there are several options we will consider.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
+For departure schedule, recommend 1-2 days in Homer and/or Anchorage for expediting trophy/game meat and taxidermy services from Alaska.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

 Alaska Big Game Tags: A big game tag may be used for another species of equal or lower value, but a tag may not be used more than once, nor can two or more tags be put onto one animal.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, hotels and meals, Alaska hunting license and game locking tags, shipping trophy/meat home, game meat processing (unless donated), taxidermy trophy care, gun rental available, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, hotels (before and after hunt), Alaska hunting license, game locking tags, shipping meat/expediting trophy, game meat processing (unless donated), taxidermy services, gun rental available, and gratuity.

 Click for larger photos.